smlaage/YDLidarX2/README.md

 except KeyboardInterrupt:
   pass

+# 5) Shut down the lidar.
-# 5) When you are done, shut down the lidar by stopping the scan and closing the port.
+When you are done, you should stop the scan and close the port.

 lid.stop_scan()
 lid.disconnect()
 print("Done")

 -----

-Missing data:
+# Missing data:
 Sometimes, the lidar delivers missing data, internally indicated as a 0 result.
 The module converts any missing data to "out-of-range", 32768.
 Before using a data point, check that it is below out-of-range, otherwise ignore.

-Methods to retrieve data:
+#  Data retrieval:
 - get_data(): delivers an array of 360 values (angle 0 - 359) with distances in mm (or out-of-range)
 - get_sectors40(): delivers an array of 40 values for sectors of 9 degree each.
                    The array contains minimum distances for all measurements in that range.